SaxoCatto/dwm-rice/README.md

 ## Updates
 - I should be updating my `man` page at [`dwn.1`](https://github.com/SaxoCatto/dwm-rice/blob/main/dwm.1).
 Or you can look at it directly [`config.h`](https://github.com/SaxoCatto/dwm-rice/blob/main/config.h).
 - Some documentation might call <kbd>Winkey</kbd> as <kbd>Super</kbd>, <kbd>Enter</kbd> as <kbd>Return</kbd>.
 Also for dwm, <kbd>LeftAlt</kbd> as <kbd>Mod4</kbd>, <kbd>Super</kbd> as <kbd>Mod1</kbd>.
+- This is not my dream setup yet.
+Still workable.
+So when such time comes, I will notify.
 - Stay tuned for my script + config for Hyprland environment.
 - You might need libxft-bgra, but [this](https://aur.archlinux.org/packages/libxft-bgra/) doesn't seem to exist anymore.
 - How the fuck do I make it clickable now.